explosion/spaCy/CONTRIBUTING.md

 [spaCy contributor agreement](.github/CONTRIBUTOR_AGREEMENT.md) to ensure that your contribution can be used across the project.
-If you agree to be bound by the terms of the agreement, fill in the [template](.github/CONTRIBUTOR_AGREEMENT.md) and include it with your pull request, or sumit it separately to [`.github/contributors/`](/.github/contributors).
+If you agree to be bound by the terms of the agreement, fill in the [template](.github/CONTRIBUTOR_AGREEMENT.md) and include it with your pull request, or submit it separately to [`.github/contributors/`](/.github/contributors).
 The name of the file should be your GitHub username, with the extension `.md`.
 For example, the user example_user would create the file `.github/contributors/example_user.md`.